 London

 The memorable and imposing capital of England.
 The sights of the city are countless and famous all over the world.
 Tourists arrive from every corner of the planet to admire them.
-Some of the most well known ones are Big Ben, Buckingham Palace, the Tower of London and many others which we will mention further down.
-The only disadvantages of the city is the high cost of living and the frequent rain showers which might ruin your plans.
+Some of the most well-known ones are Big Ben, Buckingham Palace, the Tower of London, and many others, which we will mention further down.
+The only disadvantages of the city are the high cost of living and the frequent rain showers, which might ruin your plans.

 Brighton